 Once you convert from an S Corp to an LLC, your business will likely experience certain tax consequences.
 Here are some important considerations to keep in mind:

-Single-member LLCs can be subject to more complicated taxation, as taxes will now be assessed on all profits.
+- Self-Employment Tax: Single-member LLCs can be subject to more complicated taxation, as members may now pay self-employment tax on all draws, not just a salary.

-Your business might be subject to additional taxes, depending on your state.
-For instance, Tennessee imposes a franchise tax on LLCs.
+- State Fees: Your business might be subject to additional taxes, depending on your state.
+For instance, Tennessee and California impose a franchise tax on LLCs.

 If any of these consequences deter you, think twice before going through the revocation process.
-Once your S Corp status is revoked, you can only get it back after at least five years have passed.
+Once your S Corp status is revoked, you can only get it back after at least five years have passed, unless you obtain consent from the IRS to re-elect earlier.

 Suppose you own a C Corporation with S Corp status.
 In that case, you can convert it into an LLC in three ways: statutory conversion, statutory merger, and non-statutory conversion.
 Your chosen method will primarily depend on applicable state laws.